symfony/symfony-docs/guides/page_creation.rst

     $kernel->handle(Request::createFromGlobals())->send();

-The front controller file (``app.php`` in this example) is the actual PHP file that's executed when using a Symfony application and its job is to use a Kernel class, ``AppKernel``, to bootstrap the application.
+The front controller file (``app.php`` in this example) is the actual PHP file that's executed when using a Symfony2 application and its job is to use a Kernel class, ``AppKernel``, to bootstrap the application.

 .. tip::